 Ergonomics can be used to address all sorts of work-related injuries, including back pain and nerve impingements.
-At Ashburn Chiropractic & Rehab Center in Ashburn, VA and Reston, VA, Dr. Broussard uses advanced ergonomic techniques to improve spinal alignment and back health while also addressing postural and work-related stresses for optimal outcomes.
+At Ashburn Chiropractic & Rehab Center, Dr. Broussard uses advanced ergonomic techniques to improve spinal alignment and back health while also addressing postural and work-related stresses for optimal outcomes.

 What is ergonomics?